ThiagoGasparini/README_Thiago/README.md

 Student Web Developer Full Stack at Trybe!!!
 --------------------------------------------

-Graduated from Centro Universitário UniOpet in Civil Engineering and currently student of Full Stack Web Development at Trybe.
-School that teaches us to program, learn and work.
+Graduated from UniOpet University Center in Civil Engineering and currently a Full Stack Web Development student at Trybe.

-With a great desire to migrate to the area of ​​software development, which reverberated internally for a long time in my life, I decided that this was the time to make this career transition.
+With a great desire to migrate to the software development area, which reverberated internally for a long time in my life, I decided this was the moment to make this career transition.

-Extremely essential programming languages ​​for the current market, such as JavaScript, and frameworks such as React and Redux for the front-end; MySQL, Docker, Node.js, TypeScript, POO and MongoDB for the Backend; In addition to data structures using Python, these are technologies seen during Trybe's Full Stack course.
+Amazed by the connection between front-end and back-end, I decided to develop myself as a Full Stack.
+I have knowledge in HTML5, CSS3, JavaScript, React.js, Automated Testing with Jest and RTL on the front-end.
+MySQL, Docker, Node.js, TypeScript, POO, MongoDB and tests with Mocha and Sinon in the back.
+As well as agile methodologies (SCRUM and KANBAN).
+I am also studying and improving myself with courses through Udemy.

 I am passionate about technology and how it can facilitate and improve our quality of life.